cometbft/cometbft/docs/guides/app-dev/mempool-lanes.md

 - **One lane minimum**: Setting up one lane replicates the behavior of the mempool before lanes were introduced.
 The same behaviour is obtained when the application does not set up lanes: the mempool will assign all transactions to the single, default lane.
+The late is transparent to users.
 - **Start small**: We recommend starting with fewer than 5 or 10 lanes and test them thoroughly on a testnet.
 You can gradually introduce more lanes as necessary once performance and behavior are validated.
 - **Constraints**: Lanes are identified by strings.
-In theroy, there is no limit to the number of lanes that can be defined.
+In theory, there is no limit to the number of lanes that can be defined.
 However, keep in mind that both memory and CPU usage will increase in proportion to the number of lanes.

 ## Lane priorities

 - **Priority values**: Lane priorities are values of type `uint32`.
 Valid priorities range from 1 to `math.MaxUint32`.
-Priority 0 is reserved for cases where there are no lane to assign, such as invalid transactions or applications that do not utilize lanes.
-However, if the application returns the lane 0 on `CheckTx`, the mempool will assign the default lane as specified in `InfoResponse`.
+Priority 0 is reserved for cases where there are no lanes to assign, such as invalid transactions or applications that do not utilize lanes.
+However, if the application returns an empty `LaneID` (`""`) on `CheckTx`, the mempool will assign the default lane as specified in `InfoResponse`.
 - **Fair scheduling**: Lanes implement a scheduling algorithm for picking transactions for dissemination to peers and for creating blocks.
 The algorithm is designed to be